botfront/botfront-helm/README.md

 botfront:
   version: v0.20.0 # or later
   app:
-    # The complete external host of the Botfront application (eg. botfront.yoursite.com)
+    # The complete external host of the Botfront application (eg. botfront.yoursite.com).
+It must be set even if running on a private or local DNS (it populates the ROOT_URL).
     host: botfront.yoursite.om
   ingress:
     # If you want to configure an ingress